Introduction to Penetration Testing and Ethical Hacking [2024]

 1. What is penetration testing?

-In order to find and fix vulnerabilities in a system, network, or application, specialists use the security assessment approach known as penetration testing to mimic cyberattacks.
+To find and fix vulnerabilities in a system, network, or application, specialists use the security assessment approach known as penetration testing to mimic cyberattacks.

 2. Who are ethical hackers?